open-policy-agent/opa-envoy-plugin/README.md

 ## Dependencies

-Dependencies are managed with [dep](https://golang.github.io/dep/).
+Dependencies are managed with [Modules](https://github.com/golang/go/wiki/Modules).
-If you need to add or update dependencies, modify the `Gopkg.toml` file and then use the `dep ensure` command.
+If you need to add or update dependencies, modify the `go.mod` file or use `go get`.
+More information is available [here](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies).
 Finally commit all changes to the repository.